Asked and Answered 3.2

 Notice that my illustration suggests the use of D-rings as well as double-nail wall hooks.
 D-rings are preferable to screw-eyes because D-rings lay flat against the back of the frame, reducing the propensity for the frame to tilt forward.
 And the wide base of double-nail wall hooks can help distribute the lateral forces associated with a two-hook installation.
 More on this in the final post of this series, The Physics of Hanging Pictures.

-In my low-tilt, low-tension scheme, the D-rings are placed one-fifth of the frame height below the wall hook, for frames that are 30 inches tall or less.
-(For frames taller than 30 inches, the one-sixth rule will transition in.)
+In my low-tilt, low-tension scheme, the D-rings are placed one-fifth of the frame height below the top, for frames that are 30 inches tall or less.
+(For frames taller than 30 inches, the calculator transitions to the one-sixth rule.)
 The wall hook spacing and the wire length follow directly from this.

 However, if the calculated wall hook spacing is less than one-third of the D-ring spacing, the calculator suggests values for a one-hook installation instead.
 In the one-hook case, the wire angle varies with frame height, but the angle will be at least 33° above horizontal.